Weather Thermometers – What They Are And How They Work

 For example, they are often used in critical medical trials or the design of lightweight materials for the aviation and space industry.
 The smallest error in measurement can lead to fatal mistakes and material failure.

-Laboratories and research institutions use a variety of thermometers, many of which I already mentioned.
+Laboratories and research institutions use a variety of thermometers, many of which have already been mentioned.
 This includes glass/mercury, infrared, and resistance thermometers.

-Additional types of measuring technologies like bimetallic strip thermometers and thermocouples are also widely used in laboratories, and I will cover them in detail later on in this article.
+Additional measuring technologies, like bimetallic strip thermometers and thermocouples, are also widely used in laboratories, and I will cover them in detail later on in this article.

 As you’ve already seen in the previous sections, many different thermometers are used in a variety of fields.
 When it comes to food, it is pretty much the same story.

-There are quite a number of categories food thermometers are organized in.
+There are quite a number of categories in which food thermometers are organized.
 Since we are starting to venture very far away from the main focus of this article, weather thermometers, I am going to keep this section brief and narrow it down substantially.

 I created three general categories under which I feel most food thermometers can be listed.
 I then proceed to mention the most relevant thermometers used in each section quickly.